When it comes to getting more traffic, attention and higher rankings, there is one concept that is starting to have a huge impact on those goals.

-That means if you write a post that gets 500 tweets, 100 likes and 40 +1s…and you do that consistently…your bound to grow your traffic and grow your search engine rankings.
+That means if you write a post that gets 500 tweets, 100 likes and 40 +1s…and you do that consistently…you are bound to grow your traffic and your search engine rankings.

-So how do you get people to share you content across the social web?
-Here are 10:
+So, how do you get people to share you content across the social web?
+Here are 10 ways to do it:

 Tactic #1: Making social sharing buttons very visible